-Surf, Black, and White-winged Scoters are regular in small numbers in late fall, and White-winged Scoters are regular in late winter and early spring.
+Surf, Black, and White-winged Scoters are regular in small numbers in late fall, and White-winged Scoters are regular in late winter and early spring, sometimes in large numbers.

 Though never common, Harlequin Ducks have been found close to shore or even inside the Harbor during the colder months of the year.

-In past years, hundreds of Red-breasted Mergansers used to gather in the waters off Montrose Point in early April to feed on smelt, a small schooling fish that moves into the inshore waters of Lake Michigan to reproduce.
-Such large concentrations of Red-breasted Mergansers in spring are rare now.
+Hundreds or even thousands of Red-breasted Mergansers gather in the waters off Montrose Point in April to feed on smelt, a small schooling fish that moves into the inshore waters of Lake Michigan to reproduce.

 Though less common now than in previous years, a few Long-tailed Ducks can still be seen in late fall, winter, and early spring.
 Occasionally one will show up close to shore or even inside Montrose Harbor.

-Most geese, with the exception of Canada, are rare at Montrose, though Cackling and Snow Geese are seen occasionally, especially in late fall.
+Most geese, with the exception of Canada, are unusual at Montrose, though Cackling and Snow Geese are seen occasionally, especially in late fall, and Greater White-fronted Geese are sometimes seen in early spring.
 Ross's Geese have been recorded a few times.